 A model can then be constructed to estimate demand for the product using a combination of factors that predict its sales.
 The following section presents such a model to show how different variables define the consumption of a particular product.

 Example Conceptual Framework on Marketing Research

 One of the readers of my article on developing a conceptual framework asked if I could provide an example conceptual framework on marketing research.
 Hence, I include this concern in this section to illustrate how having a conceptual framework before undertaking marketing research will guide the study.

 One of the popular marketing research activities focuses on product quality and services.
 I illustrate product and service research with a personal experience below.

 Customer Feedback on Products and Services

-As part of their franchise, I would presume that the pizza business owner or manager solicits feedback from the customers to see how they perceive the product they have consumed and the service associated with it.
-The key variables in this study based on the questionnaire are pizza taste, service speed, and waiter service quality to the customers.
+As part of their franchise, I would presume that the pizza business owner or manager solicits feedback from the customers.
+They do this to see how customers perceive the consumed product and the service associated with it.
+The main variables in this study, based on the questionnaire, are pizza taste, service speed, and waiter service quality to the customers.

 We can plot the paradigm of the study as follows:

 Figure 1 above shows the conceptual framework of the study.
 It is an abstract representation of what the pizza manager or consultant has in mind.
 It shows the variables, namely pizza taste, service speed, and waiter courtesy.